The asymptotics of an eigenfunction-correlation determinant for Dirac-$\delta$ perturbations (Anderson's Orthogonality Catastrophe for Dirac-$\delta$): Introduction

 \section{Introduction}

 We consider the asymptotics of the scalar product of the ground states of two non-interacting finite-volume $N$-particle Schr\"odinger operators in the thermodynamic limit approaching the particle density $\rho(E)>0$ corresponding to the Fermi energy $E>0$.
-Here, the underlying one-particle Schr\"odinger operators are the negative Laplacian in $3$-dimensional Euclidean space and the negative Laplacian with a Dirac-$\delta$ or zero-range perturbation sitting at the origin.
-We restrict this pair to the ball $B_L(0)$ of radius $L$ and are interested in the $L$-asymptotics of the scalar product of the ground states of the corresponding two non-interacting $N$-particle operators, which we call ground-state overlap in the sequel.
+Here, the underlying one-particle Schr\"odinger operators are the negative Laplacian in $3$-dimensional Euclidean space and the negative Laplacian with a Dirac-$\delta$ or zero-range perturbation located at the origin.
+We restrict this pair to the ball $B_L(0)$ of radius $L$ and are interested in the $L$-asymptotics of the scalar product of the ground states of the corresponding two non-interacting $N$-particle operators, which we call the ground-state overlap in the sequel.
 Using the representation of the ground states as Slater determinants, we see that the ground-state overlap is the following correlation determinant

 In this note, we are interested in its thermodynamic limit, i.e. increasing $L$ and $N\in\N$ simultaneously such that $N/|B_L(0)|\to\rho(E)>0$, where $\rho(E)$ denotes the integrated density of states of the negative Laplacian at the energy $E>0$.
-Here, $\varphi_j^L$ and $\psi_k^L$ are the eigenfunctions belonging to the $N$ lowest eigenvalues of the restricted operators, which we call $H_L$ and $H_{\alpha,L}$, and $\<\cdot,\cdot\>$ denotes the scalar product in $L^2(B_L(0))$.
+Here, $\varphi_j^L$ and $\psi_k^L$ are the normalized eigenfunctions belonging to the $N$ lowest eigenvalues of the restricted operators, which we call $H_L$ and $H_{\alpha,L}$, and $\<\cdot,\cdot\>$ denotes the scalar product in $L^2(B_L(0))$.
+Since we restrict the operators to the ball $B_L(0)$, the operators $H_L$ and $H_{\alpha,L}$ admit a decomposition with respect to angular momentum.
+The operators differ in this decomposition in the lowest angular momentum channel only and we choose the same eigenfunctions of $H_L$ and $H_{\alpha,L}$ in all angular momentum channels $\ell\ge 1$.
+Thus, the problem reduces effectively to a problem on the half axis.
 Anderson claimed in \cite{PhysRev.164.352} that in the case of a Dirac-$\delta$-perturbation the determinant admits the asymptotics